fledge-iot/fledge-south-person-detection/README.rst

 Minimum Confidence Threshold:
         The detection results from the model will be filtered out, if the score is below this value.

+Source:
+        Either use a stream over a network or use a local camera device.
+        Default is set to stream.

+Streaming URL:
+        The URL of the network stream, if stream is to be used.

+Open CV Backend:
+        The backend required by Open CV to process the stream, if stream is to be used.
+        Default is set to ffmpeg.
+Note gstreamer is also supported but not used.

+Streaming Protocol:
+        The protocol over which live frames are being broad casted over the network, if stream is to be used.
+        Open CV uses tcp by default.
+Also Open CV can use other protocols as well.
+        The plugin does not use tcp.
+        Default is set to udp.

 Camera ID:
         The number associated with your video device.
 See /dev in your filesystem you will see video0 or video1.
+        It is required when source is set to camera.
         Default is set to 0.

 Enable Detection Window: